 Why is having 40% of body fat bad?

 Having 40% is a lot for either a man or a woman.
-If you have that much fat, you are overweight, which is likely to lead to health problems and may complicate your everyday life.
+If you have that much fat, you are considered obese, which is likely to lead to health problems and may complicate your everyday life.

 - Heart diseases and strokes.
-Typical symptoms of obesity are high cholesterol levels and blood pressure, which are the primary reasons for heart conditions.
+Typical symptoms of obesity are high cholesterol levels and blood pressure, which are the primary risk factors for heart conditions.